Miss Firecracker: Critical reception

-The film has a 75% rating on Rotten Tomatoes based on 12 reviews.
+The film has an 82% rating on Rotten Tomatoes based on 11 reviews.
 Roger Ebert gave the film 3 and ½ stars out of four and said, "What finally makes Miss Firecracker special is that it is not about who wins the contest, but about how all beauty contests are about the need to be loved and about how silly a beauty contest can seem if somebody really loves you."
 He lauded director Thomas Schlamme and cinematographer Arthur Albert for capturing the local atmosphere of Yazoo City with a "moony, romantic glow."
 Ebert praised not just the performance of Holly Hunter, but also called Tim Robbins and Alfre Woodard "the hidden treasures of the movie."

 Michael Wilmington of the Los Angeles Times wrote, "When [Beth Henley's] dialogue is working right, [she] gets the audience laughing and snorting by turns.
 What usually saves her is the innate theatricality of her main subject, Southern women, and of her approach.”